JosephJMWalker-MBA/ChessHeat/README.md

 # ChessHeat

-This Next.js application, created with Firebase Studio, provides a heatmap visualization of square control on a chessboard.
+This Next.js application, created with Firebase Studio, is an interactive chessboard editor and influence visualizer.

-Enter a FEN string to see which side, White or Black, has more influence over each square.
-The app also uses AI to generate insights on key tactical areas.
+Drag and drop pieces onto the board to set up any position.
+The application provides a real-time heatmap showing the balance of power on every square.
+It also uses generative AI to provide tactical insights about the current position.

 ## Getting Started